|

 program is a partnership effort among the Department of Land and Natural Resources and several non-governmental

-organizations including The Community Conservation Network (CCN), The Nature Conservancy (TNC), Hawaii Wildlife Fund (HWF)
+including The Community Conservation Network (CCN), The Nature Conservancy (TNC), Hawaii Wildlife Fund (HWF)

 and several community-based organizations.
 The goal of Makai Watch